A novel new partnership to refresh safe drinking water

-Power and Water and Water Corporation face similar challenges in maintaining and improving water quality for some of the most isolated communities in the country.
+Power and Water Corporation face similar challenges in maintaining and improving water quality for some of the most isolated communities in the country.
 From costly transportation and a lack of qualified personnel to infrequent preventative maintenance and environmental challenges, the communities in these vast, remote regions experience ongoing threats in their access to safe and reliable drinking water.

 Wayne Sharp from Power and Water noted the excitement in working in an innovative collaboration to solve a problem for these towns that has gone unsolved due to their isolation and a lack of funding.

 “We have been trying for a while to find answers to these water quality questions, and it’s edifying to see this effort that all the partners are putting in, and the knowledge that we could make a real improvement here,” said Sharp.

 The development of this new technology is specifically designed with these localised challenges in mind, looking for robust and economically sustainable solutions to these significant problems.